JSLaTeX/ets/readme.md

 - Because this package depends on `esbuild` to transpile TypeScript code, it's suboptimal to provide client-accessible functions since that would require loading `esbuild` into a browser.
 Thus, there is no `client` option in ETS.

-- The `with` statement is now always used to expose provided data to the template; thus, the `_with` and `destructuredLocals` options have been removed.
+- The `with` statement is now always used internally to expose provided data to the template.
+Thus, the `_with` and `destructuredLocals` options have been removed.

 - The `strict` option has been removed; all templates are now executed in the context of a strict-mode asynchronous IIFE.

+- The option to set global delimiters, opening brackets, and closing brackets through `ets.delimiter = '?'` has been removed.
+Instead, pass the delimiter to each render function or create a wrapper function.